abbasali1994/sphinx-eth-explorer/README.md

 ## Features

-The application connects to wallet on goerli ethereum testnet and displays ETH and DAI balances.
+The application connects to wallet on ethereum mainnet and displays ETH and DAI balances.

 It also displays all the previous Dai txns occured for that particular address.